Thai Binh Province General Information

 The first Vietnamese to travel into outer space was the cosmonaut Pham Tuân, a native of Thái Bình.
 Two other natives of Thái Bình are the ones who finalized the two famous wars in Vietnam: Ta Quoc Luat, who captured Christian de Castries and raised the victory flag in the Battle of Dien Bien Phu (the First Indochina War) and Bùi Quang Than, who led a group of Northern tanks and entered the headquarters of South Vietnam’s government to make president Duong Văn Minh unconditionally surrender (the Second Indochina War).

 Thái Bình is also the homeland of several famous Vietnamese political dissidents and humanitarians.
 Thích Quang Đo is a Vietnamese Buddhist leader and critic of the Vietnamese government.
 In 2006, he won the Thorolf Rafto Memorial Prize and was also a nominee for the Nobel Peace Prize.
 Duong Thu Huong, arguably the most famous postwar Vietnamese writer.
 Her novel Paradise of the Blind (Nhung thiên đuong mù, 1988) became the first Vietnamese novel in the United States available in English.
 In addition, she is also a famous political dissident.
-Nguyen Huu Đang, born in Kien Xuong district, was the leader and prominent victim of the Nhân Văn affair – a movement for a movement for political and cultural freedom of Vietnamese intellectuals.
+Nguyen Huu Đang, born in Kien Xuong district, was the leader and prominent victim of the Nhân Văn affair – a movement for political and cultural freedom of Vietnamese intellectuals.
 This affair is one of the most tragic events in modern Vietnamese history.

 Some Thái Bình people are among the richest in Vietnam, including Vu Quang Hoi who is the founder of Bitexco group (who owns The Financial Tower in Ho Chi Minh City, The Manor luxury building in Hanoi, etc.), Vu Van Tien, founder of Geleximco – the largest private company in Hanoi and AB Bank, a large private bank.
 Quách Tuan Ngoc, a native of Đông Hung, while a professor of computer science at Hanoi University of Technology, authored the first successful commercial domestic software: BKED (Bach Khoa Editor) – a system for processing Vietnamese text, in the 1980s.

 The province’s name derives from Sino-Vietnamese meaning “great peace”.